Changes in British English pronunciation during the twentieth century

 etc. Only a small minority followed this most of the way to the front and

-by the sixties it went into reverse with anything more than slightly
+by the middle of the century it had gone into reverse with anything more than slightly

-front of centre now sounding old-fashioned-posh.
-There is no trace
+front of centre becoming 'old-fashioned-posh'.
+There is no trace in the literature

 of any reference to this occurring in the 19th century.
 Queen Elizabeth the